 We know that disabled people face prejudice and hatred on a everyday basis.
-In a recent survey, 4% of disabled people said they had been physically attacked and 16% of disabled people had had people act aggressively or in a hostile way towards them.
-We also know that hardly anyone ever reports such crimes to the police.
+In a national survey undertaken by SCOPE, 4% of disabled people said they had been physically attacked and 16% (nearly one in six) of disabled people had had people act aggressively or in a hostile way towards them.
+We know that there is massive under-reporting of hate crime, as few people report such crimes to the police.

 How Else Does BuDS Help?